Recovering deleted-binary evidence from Amcache

 --mp

-The --mp flag is critical here: it recovers orphaned entries that the appraiser deassociated but did not fully delete.
-Some of those are exactly the kind of "just deleted" rows you are looking for.
+The --mp flag is critical.
+It recovers orphaned entries the appraiser deassociated but did not fully delete.
+Some of those are exactly the "just deleted" rows you are looking for.

 3. Filter for suspicious unsigned PEs in user-writable paths#

-This is the standard triage filter, with one modification: drop any filter on FullPath existing on disk because the file no longer does.
+Standard triage filter, with one modification: drop any check that FullPath exists on disk, because the file no longer does.

 Import-Csv 'C:\Triage\Parsed\HOST01_amcache_UnassociatedFileEntries.csv' |